inwardinsight/IceCream/README.md

 IceCream helps you sync Realm Database with CloudKit.

-> It works like magic!
+> It works like magic!!

 ## Features